Social Work - An Introduction

 Accreditation

-The Department of Social Work at MSU is accredited by the Council on Social Work Education-Commission on Accreditation (CSWE-COA).
-CSWE-COA voted to reaffirm the accreditation of the program for eight (8) years which ends in June 2031.
+The Department of Social Work at MSU is accredited by the Council on Social Work Education-Board of Accreditation (CSWE-BOA).
+CSWE-BOA voted to reaffirm the accreditation of the program for eight (8) years which ends in June 2031.

 Summary Assessment Data